We are the only Accredited Family Law Specialist Firm in Moonee Ponds Victoria so you can be assured that we know family law very well.

 All new clients have the option of arriving a bit earlier to listen to a pre recorded information / meditation / "I" affirmation.

-It is really difficult to see a family law solicitor and this tool is aimed at relaxing you, giving you some information about what you can expect from us and making you feel good about you.
+It can be difficult to see a family law solicitor and this tool is aimed at relaxing you whilst giving you some information about what you can expect from us.

-Pay attention to your inner self talk and practice self compassion and kindness to yourself.
+Our experience and empathetic but firm approach sets us apart from others.
+During separation, pay close attention to your inner self talk and practice self compassion, gratitude and kindness to yourself.